ergoplatform/ergo-appkit/README.md

 programming languages and execution environments (see [motivation for using Graal](#why-graal) below).

-Appkit is written in Java and is a thin wrapper around core components provided by [ErgoScript interpreter](https://github.com/ScorexFoundation/sigmastate-interpreter) and [Ergo protocol](https://github.com/ergoplatform/ergo) implementations which are written in Scala.
+Appkit has idiomatic Java API and is written in Java/Scala.
+It is a thin wrapper around core components provided by [ErgoScript interpreter](https://github.com/ScorexFoundation/sigmastate-interpreter) and [Ergo protocol](https://github.com/ergoplatform/ergo) implementations which are written in Scala.

 Using Appkit Ergo applications can be written in one of the languages supported by GraalVM (i.e. Java, JavaScript, C/C++, Python, Ruby, R) and using this library applications can communicate with Ergo nodes via unified API and programming model provided by Appkit.
-Jump to [setup instructions](#setup) if you want get started right away.
+Please follow the [setup instructions](#setup) to get started.

 ## Usage Example

 Among other things, Appkit library allows to communicate with Ergo nodes via REST API.
-Let's see how we can write a simple Java console application (let's call it [ErgoTool](examples/src/main/java/org/ergoplatform/example/ErgoToolJava.java)) which uses Appkit library.
-ErgoTool will create and send a new transaction to an Ergo node which is started locally and available at `http://localhost:9052/`.
-Suppose we [set up a full
-node](https://github.com/ergoplatform/ergo/wiki/Set-up-a-full-node) and started
-it using the following command.
+Let's see how we can write a simple Java console application ( called [ErgoTool](examples/src/main/java/org/ergoplatform/example/ErgoToolJava.java)) which uses Appkit library.
+ErgoTool allows to create and send a new transaction to an Ergo node which, for example, can be started locally and thus available at `http://localhost:9052/`.
+Suppose we [set up a full node](https://github.com/ergoplatform/ergo/wiki/Set-up-a-full-node) and started it using the following command.
 ```shell